manoa-bazaar/manoa-bazaar.github.io/index.md

 ### User Profile page
 The user profile is shown when you click on a user's picture or name.
 It displays their banner picture, icon picture, username, average rating, amount of items currently being listed and total sales, and a short description of their shop.
 The rating can be clicked to see reviews left by other users.
+Here is a link to that page: (https://manoabazaar.com/#/user-profile)

 ![User Profile](mockup-pictures/user-profile-mock-1.png)